drostlab/orthologr/README.md

 ## Citation

-> Drost HG, Gabel A, Grosse I, Quint M (2015).
-Evidence for Active Maintenance of Phylotranscriptomic Hourglass Patterns in Animal and Plant Embryogenesis.
+> Drost HG, Gabel A, Grosse I, Quint M. Evidence for Active Maintenance of Phylotranscriptomic Hourglass Patterns in Animal and Plant Embryogenesis.
 Mol.
 Biol.
-Evol. doi:10.1093/molbev/msv012
+Evol.
+(2015) 32 (5): 1208-1220. doi:10.1093/molbev/msv012

 ## Use Cases